RobBednark/quiz-me/README.md

 https://github.com/sv0/django-markdown-app
 * 7.15.20 ADD a RELEASE HISTORY / CHANGE LOG page to see what's been changed when
 * 7.17.20 FIX django-pagedown not working with Debug=False (add question: not showing markdown; command+k not working)
-* 7.18.20 Get running on linode
-* 7.15.20 CHECK if there is an unnecessary redirect; when hitting http://127.0.0.1:8000/question/ there is a ("GET / HTTP/1.1" 302 0) and _get_next_question() logs the same messages twice
 * 7.20.20 PERFORMANCE speed up admin Tags page; see https://stackoverflow.com/questions/52386873/django-admin-slow-using-tabularinline-with-many-to-many-field
 * 7.15.20 TEST change tests to use pytest (consider pytest-django)
 * 7.15.20 ADD code coverage (maybe after changing to pytest) (consider pytest-cov)